 Below are quick links to important websites that may assist you with your legal matters in Jackson County and Missouri.

-Why You Need a Raytown, MO DWI Administrative Hearing Lawyer
+Why You Need a Relentless DWI Administrative Hearing Lawyer in Raytown, MO

-A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
+For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
 (This is why the Combs Waterkotte Raytown, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 However, in the event that you did take the test(s), significant time gaps between the alleged driving and the first law enforcement encounter can make it difficult to establish intoxication at the time of driving.
 Also, Missouri law mandates strict compliance with Department of Health and Senior Services regulations regarding breath and blood testing procedures.
 These regulations require that: